 The Chartered Insolvency and Restructuring Professional Qualification Program or CIRP Qualification Program (CQP) is the official qualification process for individuals seeking to become a Chartered Insolvency and Restructuring Professional (CIRP).
 Additionally, this is the path to become a Licensed Insolvency Trustee.

-Under the terms of a new Memorandum of Understanding (MOU) signed October 8, 2009 by CAIRP and the OSB, CAIRP assumed sole responsibility for the creation, delivery and maintenance of the education program required to become a CIRP, Licensed Insolvency Trustee and qualified insolvency counsellor.
+Under the terms of a Memorandum of Understanding (MOU) between CAIRP and the OSB, CAIRP assumes sole responsibility for the creation, delivery and maintenance of the education program required to become a CIRP, Licensed Insolvency Trustee and qualified insolvency counsellor.
 The program is named the "CIRP Qualification Program, or CQP".

-Completion of the CQP is generally a prerequisite to receiving an invitation from the OSB to challenge the Oral Board examination for the purpose of obtaining a licence as a Licensed Insolvency Trustee.
+Completion of the CQP is generally a prerequisite to receiving an invitation from the OSB to challenge the Oral Board examination for the purpose of obtaining a license as a Licensed Insolvency Trustee.

 Licensed trustees who are not already members of CAIRP are invited to apply for membership to CAIRP.
 CAIRP encourages on-going training and professional development and licenses practitioners to use the CIRP certification mark upon signing a license agreement.

-For further information please visit the section How to Become a Trustee of the OSB website.
+For further information please visit the section How to Become a Licensed Trustee of the OSB website.

 Disclaimer of Liability

 The CQP reserves the right to amend course information, prices, and any other information on this website.
 In any instance of discrepancy between information on this website and other information provided by the CQP, the most recent information, as stipulated by the CQP Registrar, shall take precedence.